boomernag/feel-so-good/README.md

 - As a user, I want to see the location of the Tea Club on a map, so that I can find the address easily and come to the advertised events.
 - As a user, I want to be able to easily contact the owner/manager of the company, so that I can write an additional query or ask a question.
 - As a user, I want to learn more about different types of tea ceremonies, about tea culture in general, so that I can choose and book one of the tea ceremonies.
-- As a user, I want to view service details and product details (e.g. image, price, description), so that I can book/buy some of them.
+- As a user, I want to view product details (e.g. image, price, description), so that I can buy some of them.
 - As a user, I want to search and filter the products easily, so that I can quickly find a specific product I am looking for.
 - As a user, I want to view and modify my order in the cart before completing it, so that I can make last changes easily before proceeding to payment.
 - As a user, I want to view a total price of my purchases and delivery cost, so that I will understand and see how much I will be charged.